 Vacation on the Road

-Want to take a little getaway on a budget?
+Want to take a little getaway?
+There are ways to travel cheap with kids!
 Spend a night or two at a nearby hotel even if it’s not located in a touristy hot spot.
 Search online for a great deal and spend a couple of days enjoying the indoor pool and other amenities.
 Take the time to visit friends or family who live too far for a day trip, or invite them to come spend a few days of the break with you.

 Seek out free or low-cost things to do while travelling.
 Do an online search for “Atlanta coupons” (replace the “Atlanta” with the name of the town or city you’re visiting, of course) and check out the sites that come up for special deals on attractions, restaurants and other activities.
 Research parks and natural areas to find nice places to get outside and go for a walk, enjoy a bike ride or kick a soccer ball around.
 If there’s a college or university in the area check their sports teams’ schedules to see what games or matches are being played while you’re in town.
 With the exception of the highest profile sports (generally men’s football and basketball) tickets are often very inexpensive or even free.